 Preparation Strategy

-RBI Grade B Phase 1 Exam Pattern 2026 demands a systematic and focused approach due to the high competition and diverse subject matter.
-The General Awareness section carries the highest weightage (80 marks out of 200), making it the priority area for preparation; candidates must dedicate significant time to reading newspapers, following RBI circulars, understanding the Union Budget, and staying updated on banking sector developments.
-A common mistake is underestimating the Reasoning Ability section-while Quantitative Aptitude and English are often prioritised, strong performance in Reasoning (60 marks, 45 minutes) requires consistent practice on puzzles and seating arrangements at least 4-5 times per week.
-Time management is critical since sectional timing is enforced; allocate 25 minutes for General Awareness (prioritising banking-related content), 45 minutes for Reasoning (focusing on accuracy over speed), and 25 minutes each for Quantitative and English.
-Utilise previous year papers and full-length mock tests every week to simulate the actual exam environment, identify weak areas, and refine your approach based on performance metrics rather than subjective study sessions.
+The RBI Grade B Phase 1 exam demands a systematic and focused approach due to high competition and diverse subject matter.
+The General Awareness section carries the highest weightage (80 marks out of 200), making it the priority area for preparation.
+Candidates must dedicate significant time to reading newspapers, following RBI circulars, understanding the Union Budget, and staying updated on banking sector developments.
+A common mistake is underestimating the Reasoning Ability section—while Quantitative Aptitude and English are often prioritized, strong performance in Reasoning (60 marks, 45 minutes) requires consistent practice on puzzles and seating arrangements at least 4-5 times per week.
+Time management is critical since sectional timing is enforced; allocate 25 minutes for General Awareness (prioritizing banking-related content), 45 minutes for Reasoning (focusing on accuracy over speed), and 25 minutes each for Quantitative and English.
+Utilize previous year papers and full-length mock tests every week to simulate the actual exam environment, identify weak areas, and refine your approach based on performance metrics.

 Important Links